Monthly Highlights on the Climate System

 'Monthly Highlights on the Climate System' has been issued in PDF format since March 2007 as a monthly bulletin focusing on the monthly highlights of the monitoring results.

-- Monthly precipitation amounts were significantly above normal on the Pacific side of eastern and western Japan.
+- In Japan, temperatures were above normal in the first half of the month but below normal afterward.
+Monthly precipitation amounts were significantly above normal on the Sea of Japan side of northern Japan.

 Full version (PDF)

-The descriptions until January 2014 are based on the JRA-25/JCDAS datasets.
+The descriptions until January-2014 issue are based on the JRA-25/JCDAS datasets.

 Figures and Tables

 If you would like to subscribe to Monthly Highlights on the Climate System, please send an email to

 with your name, affiliation, country and email address.

 Tokyo Climate Center, Climate Prediction Division.